 Making It Harder to Vote (Voter Suppression)

 Attempts to make it harder for citizens to vote are known as voter suppression.
 A common example are strict voter ID laws.
 These laws often create limits on the types of ID that can be used to vote.
 The rules might allow a driver's license, but not a student ID from a state university.
 This distinction affects some people more than others.
 People with disabilities, in particular, are thought to be the "canaries in the coal mine" when it comes to these policies.
 This is troubling, as up to 35% of all people will need accommodations to vote in the next 25 years.
 Voter ID laws have been found unconstitutional in some states after challenges from the Obama Justice Department, most notably in North Carolina, where courts found explicit discriminatory intent.
 Voter ID laws disproportionately reduce turnout among people of color, who tend to vote Democratic:

 - Interstate Voter Crosscheck Program.
 This program was started by Kansas Secretary of State Kris Kobach in 2007 and is now practiced in 27 states.
 Kansas combines voter registrant lists from all 27 states and purges "duplicates".
 All that is required to appear on this list are duplicate first name, last name and birth date.
 The result has been massive voter purging.
 Greg Palast has been done investigative journalism on this controversial program in his documentary called The Best Democracy Money Can Buy.
 Use this link to check if you are registered as a "double voter" on the Interstate Voter Crosscheck list.

 - According to the Brennan Center, at least 308 bills to enhance voting access have been introduced in 36 states.
 Meanwhile, at least 46 bills to restrict access to registration and voting have been introduced in 21 states.
 Go to State and Local Pages to view the bills currently being considered in your state.

-- 2/27/2017: Early reporting suggests the DOJ will switch sides in Texas voter ID case to defend the discriminatory law.
-Voter ID laws have been found to suppress black and Hispanic voter turnout.
+- 2/27/2017: Early reporting suggests the Department of Justice will switch sides in a Texas voter ID case.
+The DOJ will defend the discriminatory law.
+Voter ID laws have been found to suppress voter turnout in communities of color.